taocpp/PEGTL/doc/Rules-and-Grammars.md

 ```

 When defining a large set of grammar rules in this way it can be advisable to include a `using namespace tao::pegtl;`-definition at the beginning in order to prevent the frequent repetition of the `tao::pegtl::` namespace qualifier.
-This `using`-definition is often combined with the practice of confining a PEGTL grammar to a single translation unit, in which case there is no `namespace`-pollution and the compile time is kept low by only including the PEGTL in this one translation unit.
+This `using`-definition is often combined with the practice of confining a PEGTL grammar to a single translation unit, in which case there is no `namespace`-pollution, and the compile time is kept low by only including the PEGTL only in the translation unit with the grammar.

 A grammar is nothing else than a collection of rules.
-In theory, as long as a grammar does not contain cycles, complete grammars could be implemented as a single, large rule, however in practice this is not advisable since it greatly reduces the readability and testability of the grammar, in addition to being quite unmaintainable.
+In theory, as long as a grammar does not contain cycles, complete grammars could be implemented as a single, large rule.
+Un practice, this is not advisable as it greatly reduces the readability and testability of the grammar, in addition to being quite unmaintainable.

 ## Implementing New Rules